Carbaz/ai-timeline/README.md

 * **Market Impact:** Introduces a new open-source agent orchestration framework that gained developer attention and later supported enterprise products, funding, and workflow automation tools.

+### December 2023 | Google Launches Gemini

+* **Theoretical:** Google's multimodal Gemini family was introduced, aiming to provide broad capabilities across text, vision, and reasoning.
+* **Market Impact:** Positioned Google to compete more directly with OpenAI and other frontier-model providers in enterprise and consumer products.

 ---